 I’m a Christian trying to live in light of what Jesus has done for me.
-I’m also a husband to Esther, and a father to Isaiah and Naomi and Elijah.
-I currently serve as the senior pastor of First Baptist Church of Ojai in Ojai, California.
-In terms of what I like to do, I am a true Californian—my favorite place in all the world is the beach, and I’m also into hiking, biking, and movies.
+I’m also a husband to Esther, and a father to Isaiah, Naomi, Elijah, and Miriam.
+I serve as the senior pastor of First Baptist Church of Ojai in Ojai, California.
+In terms of hobbies, I am a true Californian—my favorite place in all the world is the beach, and I’m also into hiking, biking, and movies.

 I have a Ph.D. from Fuller Theological Seminary in historical theology, and an M.Div from Covenant Theological Seminary.
-I have a couple forthcoming books and regularly write online.
+I am the author of several books in the realm of theology and regularly write online in the realm of theology and Christian living.
 For a list of publications, see my CV.

 I get a lot of questions about the title of my blog, Soliloquium.
 It is simply the Latin word for “soliloquy,” which means “an act of speaking one’s thoughts aloud when by oneself or regardless of any hearers.”
 St. Anselm uses the term soliloquium to describe one of his theological books, and its method of introspective, meditative, prayerful thought.
 Later he describes his theological approach as “faith seeking understanding.”